Skip to main content

 ComponentFilePurpose

-AuroraAgentFactoryaurorasoc/agents/factory.pyCreates all 16 BeeAI agents with correct LLMs, tools and system prompts
+AuroraAgentFactoryaurorasoc/agents/factory.pyCreates all 17 BeeAI agents (orchestrator + 16 specialists) with correct LLMs, tools, and prompts

 Granite Moduleaurorasoc/granite/__init__.pyModel resolution, configuration, and ChatModel creation